Shliao7/MySQL_Music_Project/README.md

-# MySQL_Music_Record.Company_Project
+# SQL_Learning_Projects

-#This is a project for practicing SQL knowledges.
+#Here is my projects that I have practiced while learning how to use SQL !